AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 This can potentially be explained after a quick analysis of Figure _____.

-While Figure ___ assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the principles of the data qualitatively.
+While Figure ___ assumes a partial pressure of 1 atm of the gas of interest, this analysis considers the qualitative principles that the Figure illustrates.
 In Figure ____, in the range of 20 to 30 degrees C (the approximate range of experimental temperatures), the percent difference in solubility of oxygen and nitrogen (the primary components of air) is relatively small.
-As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, the solubility of oxygen drops from approximately 4.3 to 3.5 mg / 100 $H_2O$, an approximately 18% decrease in solubility.
+As temperature increases from 20 to 30 degrees C, a 50% increase in temperature, oxygen's solubility drops from approximately 4.3 to 3.5 mg / 100 $H_2O$, only an approximately 18% decrease in solubility.
 Such a difference in solubility may not have visually assessable consequences for bubble formation.

 To observe an appreciable difference in bubble formation in the fluidized bed, a greater temperature difference between Trials may be required.
-For instance, over the range 10 to 40 degrees C, the solubility shifts from approximately 5 to 3 mg / 100 $H_2O$, a percent change of 40%.
-This percent change is twice that which characterized Trials 1 - 6 on March 10.
-Such a temperature difference may provide more distinguishable results.
+For instance, over the range 10 to 40 degrees C, oxygen's solubility shifts from approximately 5 to 3 mg / 100 $H_2O$, a percent change of 40%.
+This percent change is twice that which characterized Trials 1 - 6 on March 10, and such a difference may provide more distinguishable results.

-The subteam also observed that, with the exception of Trial 6, percent standard deviation in temperature decreased as the temperature reached extremes relative to the Trials' conditions.
-This suggested that the temperature of each Trials' influent water had begun to plateau, but had not yet reached the extreme values of the influent water's capacity, as the Trials progressed.
+The subteam also observed that, with the exception of Trial 6, percent standard deviation in temperature decreased as the influent water's temperature reached extremes relative to the trials' conditions.
+This suggested that the temperature of each trial's influent water had begun to plateau, but had not yet reached the extreme values of the influent water's potential temperatures.

-**Good news**: *bubbles did form in the reactor that did not enter through the influent stream.*

 ## Conclusions
-Experimental data revealed shortcomings in the experimental setup.
+While some bubbles formed in the fluidized bed reactor, experimental data revealed shortcomings in the experimental setup.
 There was no visually discernable difference in bubble formation between fluidized beds whose influent water streams had a temperature difference of approximately ten degrees Celsius.

 The subteam considered measuring the temperature of the reactor's effluent, to determine whether the water's temperature remains relatively constant as it passes through the reactor.
 The subteam also considered conducting experiments at more extreme temperatures, to take advantage of the greater difference in solubility, as discussed in the Results and Analysis section.

 ## Future Work
 The subteam will progress with experimentation, evaluation, and iteration of the apparatus.

-The subteam will test the functionality of the prototype system in two ways.
-First, the subteam will determine qualitatively, likely with the assistance of a camera, if bubbles form inside the reactor.
-If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.
-The subteam will modify the experimental method, considering more extreme temperatures so as to prove the difference in oxygen's solubility.
-The subteam will also consider making a larger flow accumulator, or otherwise changing the experimental apparatus such that the
+The subteam has qualitatively determined that bubbles do form within the fluidized bed reactor.
+This suggests that the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is plausible.
+The subteam will modify the experimental method, considering more extreme temperatures so as to prove the difference in oxygen's solubility and improve the opportunity for observational evaluation.
+The subteam also will consider using a camera set-up to have consistent video recordings of experiments, to avoid errors or uncertainty due to avoidable error such as hand movement.
+The subteam will also consider making a larger flow accumulator, or otherwise changing the experimental apparatus such that the duration of experiments increases.

-After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
-The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
-The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
-Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.
-After analysis of concentration data, the subteam will modify the system to optimize the removal of dissolved gas.
+After system improvements, the subteam will also progress to more thorough, quantitative analysis of the prototype.
+The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water. (**The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
+Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.**) After analysis of concentration data, the subteam will modify the system to optimize the removal of dissolved gas.

 In future semesters, the subteam must also consider the end goal of scaling up the prototype.
 The prototype's method to remove excess dissolved gas from influent water must feasibly apply on a practical scale.
-As part of this end goal, as pertaining to a fluidized bed reactor, the subteam must evaluate the validity of the calculated fluidization flow of the sand bed.
+As part of this end goal, as pertaining to a fluidized bed reactor, the subteam must evaluate the validity of the calculated fluidization flow of the sand bed, and the validity of the calculated entrainment velocity.
 In order to reliably scale up a fluidized bed reactor, the fluidization flow must be reliably calculable.

-The subteam also will consider using a camera set-up to have consistent video recordings of experiments, to avoid errors or uncertainty due to avoidable error such as hand movement.

 The subteam looks forward to future semesters' experimentation and iteration to analyze and improve the system, and to eventually develop a practical reactor.